ColleagueRiley/X11-Drag-n-Drop/README.md

     XFree(data);
 ```

-the drop has ended and XDnD versions 2 and older require the target to explictially tell the source when the drop has ended.
+the drop has ended and XDnD versions 2 and older require the target to tell the source when the drop has ended.
 This can be done by sending out a `ClientMessage` event with the `XdndFinished` message type.

 ```c